 I often use the Bull's Eye Exercise with my clients.

-It is a tool that allows you to visually represent how much your actions are in-line with your values.
-To find out more check out the article here: https://www.moirestevenson.com/post/are-you-living-a-valued-life-the-bull-s-eye
+It is a tool that allows you to visually represent how much your actions align with your values.
+To find out more, check out the article here: https://www.moirestevenson.com/post/are-you-living-a-valued-life-the-bull-s-eye

 Bringing it Outdoors

-I find walks outside anywhere, in the city or in nature, offer a great opportunity to reflect on values and the directions I chose to take in my life.
-Being away from the distractions of day-to-day life, be it by taking a walk in a park, or a different route in my neighbourhood allows me access to big picture thinking, a chance to zoom out and look at things from a different perspective.
+I find walks outside, anywhere, in the city or in nature, offer a great opportunity to reflect on values and the directions I chose to take in my life.
+Being away from the distractions of day-to-day life, be it by walking in a park or a different route in my neighbourhood, allows me access to big-picture thinking and a chance to zoom out and look at things from a different perspective.

-When you go for a walk outside, you are headed in a direction, you are going towards something.
-How can you get the same sense of moving towards what truly matters to you?
+When you go for a walk outside, you are headed in a direction.
+You are going towards something.
+How can you get the same sense of moving toward what truly matters to you?

 To continue on this path of exploring your values and the actions needed to move towards those values, check out: